About ASE

 Melissa J. Wilde is a professor of sociology at the University of Pennsylvania.
 Her research focuses on what she calls “complex religion”; how religion intersects with other structures of inequality, especially race and class; and how those intersections can help us understand views of sex, gender, poverty, and politics.
 In addition to her two books, she has published award-winning articles in the American Sociological Review and the American Journal of Sociology.
 Professor Wilde was president of the Association for the Sociology of Religion in 2015 and chair of the Section on the Sociology of Religion of the American Sociological Association in 2019.
 In her spare time, Melissa enjoys any manner of outdoor activities, especially in the Adirondacks.

 Jonathan Wynn used his backstage pass touring with a band to inform a study of how music festivals shape city culture, eventually writing Music/City: Festivals and Placemaking in Austin, Nashville, and Newport.
 He also wrote a book about tourism in New York City after 9/11.
 Jonathan blogs at Everyday Sociology, connecting sociology with movies, sports, and whatever Netflix show he’s watched lately.
-He is an associate professor and department chair of sociology at the University of Massachusetts Amherst.
+He is professor and department chair of sociology at the University of Massachusetts Amherst.